Controlling the company you own

 When it comes to making most decisions, if the owners who together hold more than 50% of the shares agree on a motion at a meeting (perhaps to approve directors' bonuses) then that motion is carried, regardless of the opinions of the others.

 If a single owner holds more than 75% of the shares, he or she controls the company outright and can veto the decisions of all other owners.
-Voting rights are explained further here.
+You might want to read more about shareholder voting rights.

 This arrangement doesn't suit all shareholders.
 Common situations where it does not might be when: